-Suzanne Collins' new novel, The Ballad of Songbirds and Snakes, an origin story of the unrelenting tyrant from The Hunger Games Trilogy, President Snow, may lack the action-packed pacing of the first book and the all-star cast of Catching Fire; however, it is less common for YA literature to explore a villain's origin and deliver a gripping story with an engrossing protagonist turned villain. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
+Suzanne Collins' new novel, The Ballad of Songbirds and Snakes, an origin story of the unrelenting tyrant from The Hunger Games Trilogy, President Snow, delivers a gripping and nuanced story featuring an engrossing villain protagonist. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Given the mixed reviews, not everyone will like this book, probably because of its psychological realism but, for me, that's what makes it so engrossing.
-If The Hunger Games was a political allegory, The Ballad of Songbirds and Snakes is Collins' political commentary and philosophy fashioned as fiction, showing the horrors of the Games stripped of glitz and glamour.
+Given the mixed reviews, not everyone will like this book, probably because it's more character-driven than the trilogy, but for me, that's what makes it so engrossing.
+It reads more as a political commentary and philosophy fashioned as fiction, showing the horrors of the Games stripped of glitz and glamour.
 It's worth the read.

 P.S.
 Coriolanus Snow, you blondie bitxh!
 I better not catch you in the streets!